nddao/IBM-Db2-zOS-samples/Files/README.md

 	* CRTSG : sample JCL to create store group GLW01.

-	* GLWBUILD  : sample JCL to create database and objects for the GLW workload.
+	* GLWSETUP  : sample JCL to create database and objects for the GLW workload.

 	* GLWDEFDS  : sample JCL to define all xmit and trs dataset to prepare to receive files from FTP process.